There comes a point in nearly every real estate investor's journey where they need to sell a rental property.

 Some landlords install an early termination clause in the lease.
 These clauses stipulate that the lease can be broken under certain circumstances, like (a) lease terms not honored, (b) major neglect of property, or (c) landlord’s need/desire to sell.

 When your tenants have a fixed-term lease without an early termination clause, tenants have more rights and landlords have less flexibility.
-If you absolutely must sell your occupied rental property, here’s a complete guide to your options.
+If you absolutely must sell your occupied rental property, here’s a guide to your options.

 (Of course, don’t forget to check your state’s landlord-tenant laws to make sure you’re doing everything by the book.
 Each state has different regulations on notice required for property showings and move out dates.)

-1. Wait for Lease Expiration
+1. Wait for lease expiration

-As long as your tenants are paying rent and following the lease rules, they have a right to stay through the lease term; that is, unless the lease has an early termination clause (see above).
+As long as your tenants are paying rent and following the lease rules, they have a right to stay through the lease term; that is, unless the lease has an early termination clause (refer to above).
 Your first option would be to wait for the lease to run its course, at which point you can inform your tenants of your desire to sell and give them adequate notice.

 Pros: You’re honoring the lease you signed, earning rent while you wait, and making a clean break with fewer hard feelings, most likely.